Differences between View & Materialized View!

 The existence of Materialized Views is transparent to the SQL except when used for query rewrites.

-- Query rewrites are said to improve the performance of SQL execution and are useful in a data warehouse environment.
+- Query rewrites improve the performance of SQL execution.
+They are also useful in a data warehouse environment.

 - Users can insert, delete and update the data by means of updatable materialized views.

-Apart from these differences between views and materialized views, some other important points to keep in mind which further clears the concept of views and materialized views are:
+Apart from these differences between views and materialized views, some other important points to keep in mind are:

 - Views can be based on each other in addition to operating on base tables.
 A view can JOIN another view with a table using – GROUP BY or UNION clause.